Evergreen Equity Audit

 Internally, the audit helped Evergreen Public Schools advance conversations about why focusing on race matters.
 Using data collected from students and staff, the audit grounded conversations in concrete, local, and immediate issues and provided evidence of the need for change.
 The district used the audit findings to draft an equity policy and inform a new strategic plan, which is being created with an equity lens.
 The collected data also provided a baseline to support the district in monitoring progress toward equity goals.

-Principal Researcher, Multilingual Learners
+Managing Researcher, Multilingual Learners

 Principal Researcher, Applied Research & Equitable Evaluation